 Next, you need to decide where and how you’re going to host your crowdsourcing.

-Remember, you can decide to do this via your own company website, or via a social media platform like Twitter or Facebook.
-You could also decide to use a specific crowdsourcing platform.
+You can decide to do this via your own company website, however don’t underestimate the time and the evolution required to maintain a web and mobile platform to the highest standards.
+You could also decide to use a specific crowdsourcing platform like Braineet Crowdsourcing:

 Now, you’re ready to put the task out there and start recruiting people to participate.
 This is where crowdsourcing starts to get exciting!